-Today is my 10 year wedding anniversary.
+This year I celebrated my 10-year wedding anniversary.
 It’s been a wild ride of tears and laughter, meltdowns and make-ups, arguments and adventures.
 I'm certainly not the perfect wife and when people say we're "couple goals" I laugh awkwardly and reply, "Seriously not really".
-But one thing is absolutely true - we love each other more today, than the day we said "I do".
+But one thing is absolutely true - we love each other more today, than the day we said, "I do".
 We are blessed to be great friends, raising two gorgeous kids together and fulfilling our purpose and passion (serving Jesus) day by day, side by side.
-So from one very imperfect and constantly learning wife, here are 10 little lessons I’ve picked up along the way.
+So, from one very imperfect and constantly learning wife, here are 10 little lessons I’ve picked up along the way.
 Hopefully my failures can teach you a thing, or two.

 1. LOVE IS A CHOICE